 Emergency Management Team

-The College of William & Mary's Emergency Management Team is responsible for overall coordination of the university's emergency preparedness efforts.
+William & Mary's Emergency Management Team is responsible for overall coordination of the university's emergency preparedness efforts.
 The Emergency Management Team operates under the authority of the university President and is chaired by the Senior Vice President for Finance & Administration.
 The Team is responsible for the planning and execution of emergency preparedness, response and recovery.

 Emergency Operations Plan